maxim-levy/banking-challenge/README.md

 change the project structure to have one main.go file that through cli flags will decide to start the server or to execute the client calls.

+Folder structure.
+1. Create a folder on disk called "banking-challenge".
+2. `cd banking-challenge` in to the banking-challenge folder and clone this repo `git clone git@github.com:thedanielforum/banking-challenge.git`.
+3. Rename the banking-challenge folder to src `mv banking-challenge src`.
+4. Set GOPATH `export GOPATH=$(pwd)`.
+5. Download client deps `cd src/client && go get && cd $GOPATH`.
+6. Download server deps `cd src/server && go get && cd $GOPATH`.

+Done! 🎉
+You can now run server and client by going to the dir in question and running `go run main.go`.

 ## ENV
 You can change the default settings using ENV variables.